Are you struggling with aggressive, anxious, fearful or out of control dog behavior?

 For over 15 years, Joy's personalized empathetic approach to challenging behavior problem solving has helped hundreds of clients work with their beloved dogs to overcome behavior issues.

-The outcome and goal is always the same: Achieve mentally balanced, happy dogs in and outside of your home resulting in a balanced pack.
+The outcome and goal are always the same: Achieve mentally balanced, happy dogs in and outside of your home resulting in a balanced pack.

 Honors Graduate of Animal Behavior College - ABCDT, Certified Trainer & Vet Tech Assistant